From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Client success story:

-Anna is a young lady who moved abroad for her career purposes.
+Anna is a young lady who moved abroad for career purposes.
 She sought my help for weight loss, but her mental state showed all the signs of burnout: she experienced stress and anxiety related to work and her managers, was demotivated, fatigued, and had no focus but brain fog.

 As a result, by the end of our one-month work together, Anna’s relationship with food, exercise, and herself had transformed.
 At the same time, all burnout symptoms were minimized, and her focus and motivation were boosted.